salesforce/awd-lstm-lm/README.md

 `python pointer.py --data data/penn --save PTB.pt --lambdasm 0.1 --theta 1.0 --window 500 --bptt 5000`

-Note that the model in the paper was trained for 500 epochs and the batch size was 40, in comparison to 300 and 20 for the model above.
+Note that the model in the paper was trained for 500 epochs and the batch size was 40, in comparison to 500 and 20 for the model above.
 The window size for this pointer is chosen to be 500 instead of 2000 as in the paper.

 **Note:** BPTT just changes the length of the sequence pushed onto the GPU but won't impact the final result.

 #### WikiText-2 (WT2)

-The instruction below train a WT2 model that without finetuning achieves perplexities of `69.1` / `66.1` (validation / testing), with finetuning achieves perplexities of `68.7` / `65.8`, and with the continuous cache pointer augmentation achieves perplexities of `53.6` / `52.0` (`51.95` specifically).
+The instruction below trains a WT2 model without finetuning.

-`python main.py --seed 20923 --epochs 750 --data data/wikitext-2 --save WT2.pt`
+`python main.py --epochs 750 --data data/wikitext-2 --save WT2.pt`

-The first epoch should result in a validation perplexity of `629.93`.
+To finetune the model,

-`python -u finetune.py --seed 1111 --epochs 750 --data data/wikitext-2 --save WT2.pt`
+`python -u finetune.py --epochs 750 --data data/wikitext-2 --save WT2.pt`

-The validation perplexity after the first epoch should be `69.14`.

-**Note:** Fine-tuning modifies the original saved model in `PTB.pt` - if you wish to keep the original weights you must copy the file.
+**Note:** Fine-tuning modifies the original saved model in `WT2.pt` - if you wish to keep the original weights you must copy the file.

 Finally, run the pointer: